MonashDataFluency/Power_BI/docs/03-plotting.md

     Legend: By region

-Click on the dropdown menu and select "**Average**".
+Click on the dropdown menu and select **Average**.

 ### Challenge 1: Solution {.challenge}

-Computes the sum of life_Exp in all countries in a given region, and plots it.
+Computes the sum of `life_Exp` in all countries in a given region, and plots it.
-Computes the average of life_Exp in all countries in a given region, and plots it.
+Computes the average of `life_Exp` in all countries in a given region, and plots it.

 <img src="figures/ch04/challenge01.png" width="100%" style="display: block; margin: auto;" />